OpenRailAssociation/osrd/front/README.md

 The first time the container starts up, the osrd-ui library will be missing.
 This will trigger some build errors, which should go away as soon as osrd-ui gets built.
-Restarting the front container helps getting rid of lingering ESLint errors.
+Restarting the front container helps getting rid of lingering oxlint errors.

 ### Outside of Docker